DailyDisco/react-golang-starter-kit/backend/README.md

 2. Create new models
 3. Modify existing field types

-Simply restart the application or run `make db-reset` for a fresh database.
+Simply restart the application and GORM will automatically update your database schema.
+For a fresh database, run `make db-reset`.

-For production, consider using proper migration tools like [golang-migrate](https://github.com/golang-migrate/migrate).

 ## 🚀 Deployment